alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Assertion failed: ( m_dc != 0, false ), file t:\part-05\code\.include\winapi/gdi.hpp, line 23
 ~~~

-It would of course be much better if the program itself chose a more reasonable practically useful presentation mode.
+It would be much better if the program itself chose a more reasonable practically useful presentation mode.
 For example, depending on whether its standard error stream is connected to something, as it is with the above command, or not.
 Doing this involves ***lying*** to the Microsoft runtime about the executable’s subsystem (like with a sabotage-minded donkey that always goes in the opposite direction of where you indicate you want to go, so you just lie to it), but happily that Just Works&trade; with as of Visual C++ 2022 no ill effects:

 [*part-05/code/.include/compiler/msvc/Assertion_reporting_fix.hpp*](part-05/code/.include/compiler/msvc/Assertion_reporting_fix.hpp)
 ~~~cpp